Mary Taylor (Coronation Street): Reception

 Clare has been recognised for her comic scenes and storylines on Coronation Street.
 In 2011 the actress was nominated for 'Funniest Performance' at the Inside Soap Awards and won 'Best Comedy Performance' at the British Soap Awards.
 More "funniest female" nominations followed for Clare at the 2012, 2013, 2014 and 2015 Inside Soap Awards.

 The character's behaviour and stories have led her to be dubbed as "Scary Mary" and "Mad Mary" in British media.
 Jennifer Rodger from the Daily Mirror branded Mary's love life a "complete disaster area".
 She opined that the writers were cruel to Mary with endless heartbreak put onto the character.
 Their colleague stated that "Mary's risqué, off-the-wall remarks are turning her into one of the Street's funniest characters."
 A writer from the Belfast Telegraph branded Mary "the wonderful sidekick of Norris" and found her "a joy to watch" compared to other characters.
 They added "Mary is the gloriously comic yet poignant creation of the brilliant actress Patti Clare who plays her - she conceived the misfit spinster character herself."
+Following the arrival of Angie, Jude and George, Daniel Kilkelly from Digital Spy called it the beginning of "a brand new era for Mary".